AndrewJBateman/ionic-angular-notes/README.md

 ## Features

+* [Ionic Capacitor](https://capacitor.ionicframework.com/) used to build the web app for Android.

 * updated to latest ionic/angular versions.
 Dependencies updated and conflicts resolved.

 ## Status & To-do list

 * Status: Working list of recipes, click on one and it shows the detailed recipe page via recipe id - see screen-print.
+Published to gh-pages

-* To-do: add functionality.
+* To-do: change data in recipes.services.ts.
+Add functionality.

 ## Inspiration